 4-bit shift register using d flip flop

 A register capable of shifting its binary information in one or both directions is called a shift register.
 The logical configuration of a shift register consists of a chain of flip-flops in a cascade, with the output of one flip-flop connected to the input of the next flip-flop.
 All flip-flops receive common clock pulses that initiate the shift from one stage to the next.
-The simplest possible shift register is one that uses only flip-flops, as shown below:

 4-bit shift register: